 Teams advancing after the preliminary rounds will be announced at the reception on Friday night.
 At announced times during the competition day, the Sponsor will provide teams with their oral round score sheets from the two preliminary rounds and their brief score.
-Teams will then have a brief time to calculate their win-loss record and differentials.
-At the reception, the Sponsor will announce for each team their win-loss record and differential, at which point a team representative will be asked to confirm the calculation.
-The win-loss record and differential will then be deemed official with no further potential for challenge of the calculation results.
+At the Friday night reception, the Sponsor will announce for each team their winloss record and differential, at which point a team representative will be asked to confirm the calculation.
+The win-loss record and differential will then be deemed official with no further ability to challenge the calculation results.
 Any team that does not have a representative present will be deemed to have agreed with the Sponsor's calculation.
 Once all win-loss records and differentials have been confirmed, the Sponsor will announce the advancing teams and their seeding.